dbzl-project11/dbzl-project11.github.io/index.md

 Join one of our teams as we compete to see who is the strongest fighter of them all!
 Our teams are as follows:

--The Earth Defenders
+- The Earth Defenders
--Team Cold
+- Team Cold
--Team Muscle
+- Team Muscle
--Team Namek
+- Team Namek
--The Androids
+- The Androids
--The Buus
+- The Buus
--The Majins
+- The Majins
--Team Afterlife (HFIL)
+- Team Afterlife (HFIL)
--The Valkyries
+- The Valkyries
--Team Derp
+- Team Derp
--The Ginyu Force
+- The Ginyu Force
--The Saiyans
+- The Saiyans